gelisam/klister/README.rst

   those of an existing ``#lang``.
 * `Syntax objects`_, that is, s-expressions annotated with source locations and lexical information.
-* A `module system`_ which allow imports and exports to be renamed.
+* A `module system`_ which respects the `phase system`_.
+Thus, if Klister one day supports generating binaries, those binaries will not be unnecessarily clogged with dependencies which were only needed at compile-time.

 .. _Custom syntax: examples/lambda-case.golden
 .. _hygienic macros: TODO: write a short example demonstrating lack of capture.